Facts and Figures

 In Odense, there are more than 40 relevant educational programs in the IT and Robotic field.
 The University of Southern Denmark has about 15 Masters and Engineering programs in robotics and software technology, Lillebaelt Academy has about 10 bachelor programs including Automation Technology, Production Engineering and Computer Sciences.

 Odense also has an excellent environment fostering knowledge and research in robots/ integration / automation.
 We have the Maersk Mc-Kinney Moller Institute (MMMI) at the University of Southern Denmark, two national clusters (RoboCluster and Welfare Tech / Health Tech) and Danish Technological Institute’s Center for Robotic Technology.
 This environment also facilitates and guides small businesses and start-ups.

 From an international perspective, Denmark is highly ranked for our ratio of operational industrial robots to employees, despite being comprised of mostly small and medium sized firms.
-Denmark has the sixth highest robot density – (number of operational robots per 10,000 employees) – with a worldwide equivalent of 166 robots per 10,000 employees in the industry.
+Denmark has the seventh highest robot density – (number of operational robots per 10,000 employees) – with a worldwide equivalent of 166 robots per 10,000 employees in the industry.
 We also hold a leading position as top two, in 8 out of 10 industries in comparison to a number of other trading partners when it comes to robot density.
 The three largest industries in Denmark are the metal and engineering, food and chemical and pharmaceutical industries.